-4. Install the shocks using the two cap screws and nuts.
+1. Install the shocks using the two cap screws and new lock nuts.
 Tighten the upper rear cap screw to 40 ft-lb and the lower rear cap screws to 35 ft-lb.
+2. Install the wheels and remove the vehicle from the stand.